layan-sa1/Lab7_ML/README.md

 # Lab7_ML
 This notebook applies Logistic Regression on the advertising dataset to predict whether a user clicked on an ad or not.

+## Steps Included

-Importing the required libraries
+1. Importing the required libraries
-Loading the dataset
+2. Loading the dataset
-Exploring the data
+3. Exploring the data
-Visualizing the relationships between features Preparing the data for modeling
+4. Visualizing the relationships between features
+5. Preparing the data for modeling
-Splitting the data into training and testing sets Training the Logistic Regression model
+6. Splitting the data into training and testing sets
+7. Training the Logistic Regression model
-Evaluating the model performance
+8. Evaluating the model performance

 Result